jondyne/ARcore_mobileVRHeadset/README.md

 The project currently works only on Android (ARCore), with iOS support planned in the future.
 An example scene is included which allows the user to place a model onto the AR plane directly in front of the camera.

+See Jon Dyne's blog post [Augmented Reality for Mobile VR Headsets](https://medium.com/@jon_54445/augmented-reality-for-mobile-vr-headsets-adc6d5ed11fe) for more information about the project.

 ## Architecture

 The graphics pipeline used to render a [barrel-distorted](https://en.wikipedia.org/wiki/Distortion_(optics)) image ready to be displayed via the VR headset is as follows: